cyber-ula/100-days-of-code/r1-log.md

 I've just added a new feature to my Tenzies Game in React, again.

 Now, you can roll 10 times until all dice are the same.
 I never thought that it could be so fun.
 But I am eager to add more fun features to this game soon .

+### R1D16

+Just reviewed props and forms in React.
+Still learned some JS.